 Many dentists and oral hygiene specialists recommend flossing as this is what really works to remove plaque buildup, and this is what should be done often enough to keep plaque at bay.
 If left, plaque eventually builds up so much that often it is too late to go back and repair the problems it creates.
 This means an infection can easily occur in the surrounding tissue, resulting in the formation of a periodontal abscess which can be extremely painful.

-A periodontal abscess can also occur when there is a deep periodontal pocket.
+A gum abscess can also occur when there is a deep periodontal pocket.
 This is a large space which develops around the teeth from gum disease.
 Bacteria can then live in this tiny little space and if any plaque or food get stuck within the space, it will begin to grow bacteria.

 A weak immune system also contributes to gum abscesses as the body’s immune system not strong enough to fight off infections.

-Symptoms of a Periodontal Abscess
+Symptoms of a Gingivial Abscess

 One of the most frightening aspects of periodontal disease is that the symptoms can be hard to discover at first, so much so that many people do not actually notice anything different.
 One symptom that can seem to show that something is up is bleeding gums.
 This shows that there is a weakness in the gums and that may be a signal of further underlying problems.